 If administered early in the course of disease, tetanus antitoxin may reduce the severity of clinical signs.
 The antitoxin works by binding to circulating tetanus toxin, preventing it from attaching to the nerve cells.
 Once the toxin has attached to the nerves, however, antitoxin will not have any benefit.
 Additionally, tetanus antitoxin may cause significant side effects.
 Your veterinarian will determine whether tetanus antitoxin is appropriate in your dog’s care.

 Antibiotics are also used in the treatment of tetanus.
 While antibiotics have no effect on the toxin, eliminating the C. tetani bacterial infection will stop the release of further toxin.
-There are a variety of antibiotics that are effective against C. tetani; your veterinarian will select an appropriate antibiotic for your dog.
+There are a variety of antibiotics that are effective against C. tetani including Penicillin G and metronidazole; your veterinarian will select an appropriate antibiotic for your dog.

 If a wound can be identified, your veterinarian may surgically debride the wound.
 This procedure involves removing all dead tissue surrounding the wound, with the goal of physically removing as much of the C. tetani bacteria as possible.
 Rapidly decreasing the number of C. tetani bacteria releasing toxin into the wound can provide more rapid control of tetanus.

 Dogs with tetanus require intensive nursing care.
 Intravenous fluids are often used to prevent dehydration and a feeding tube may be required if a dog is unable to eat.
 Dogs must be kept on clean, soft bedding to prevent pressure sores, and they need to be turned regularly.
 Affected dogs are kept in a dark, quiet area to decrease stimulation, because sounds and bright lights can worsen the muscle spasms.
 Medications may be given to decrease the strength and severity of these muscle spasms, though dogs must be closely monitored for potentially-serious side effects that may be caused by these medications.